TheUncleLake/yatzy/docs/design_system.md

 ## Appearance

+### General

 - Fonts: Arial, sans-serif
 - Colors: Brown frame, dark green board, white dice with black dots, white table with green text (sometimes red text) and lines

+### Dice

+Five dice will appear on the dark green board when the player rolls the dice.
+Each dice will be shown in bird's eye view as a rounded square.
+The number of black dots on the die when viewed from above indicates the value of the roll.
+After rolling the dice, clicking on a die on the dark green board puts it into a separate rectangular tray, which indicates which dice the player keeps.
+The dice that remain in the board will be rerolled if the player chooses to do so.